-STAR TRIBUNE ARTICLE RE UNINSURED DRIVERS
+NEWS ARTICLE RE UNINSURED DRIVERS

-If you are involved in a car accident, talk to a lawyer at our office regarding your rights and insurance coverage.
+If you are involved in a car accident, call us and speak with a lawyer regarding your rights and insurance coverage.
 Our car accident attorneys know the law in MN and have dealt with the insurance companies hundreds of times.
-We will make sure you are treated fairly and the insurance company provides you with the benefits you are entitled to.
+We will make sure you are treated fairly, and the insurance company provides you with the benefits you are entitled to.